lekhrajdinkar/data-engineer/docs/02_funda/00_py-funda.md

 | Memory         | Stores all values at once | Streams one value at a time   |

 ### Topic-2 : generator-Expression + Comprehension
+- concise ways to create **new** collections like lists, sets, or dictionaries
 - generator vs iterator ⬅️
 - All generators are iterators, not vice versa.
 - both Returns New Collections ⬅️